mtumilowicz/aop-limitation/README.md

     For example, you do not need to invoke the `proceed()` method on the `JoinPoint` used for around advice, and hence cannot fail to invoke it.

-* **Proxy** - an object created by the AOP framework in order to implement the aspect contracts.
+* **Proxy** - an object created in order to implement the aspect contracts.
 In `Spring AOP` we have two types of proxies:
     * standard `JDK` dynamic proxies (defaults) for interfaces.
     * `CGLIB` proxies for classes rather than interfaces.